Day 1: Hanoi Airport Pick-up, Downtown Visit

 Day 2: Hanoi Classical City Tour, Night Train to Lao Cai

 Today’s sightseeing will begin with Ba Dinh Square, where grand ceremonies and rallies are held.
 We will then take a stroll to the West Lake nearby and check out the Presidential Palace and Ho Chi Minh's Stilt House, from which you’ll have a better understanding of Ho Chi Minh, the founding father of Vietnam.
 The first building coming into our view will be a three-story yellow French-style villa, the main building here; it was once the residence the Governor-General of French Indochina and later the workplace of the President of Vietnam.
 Ho Chi Minh once refused to live in it and, instead, he chose to live a simple life in first the electrician’s dormitory and then the two-story stilt house.
 Afterwards, proceed to the One Pillar Pagoda, which stands in the middle of a pond, and the first college in Vietnam - Temple of Literature, a Chinese-style building aged nearly 1,000 where Confucius and many Confucian sages are enshrined.
 In the afternoon, we will visit the Museum of Ethnology, which displays the arts and folk customs of Vietnam’s 54 ethnic groups.
 Next are the Quan Thanh Temple and the Tran Quoc Pagoda, the former being the largest Taoist temple and the latter the oldest Buddhist temple in Hanoi.
 After that, enjoy a Water Puppet Show, the quintessence of Vietnam culture with about 1,000 years' history.
 Originally a way of entertainment for rice farmers when flood or slack season occurs, it gradually became a unique national treasure of Vietnam.
 The stage is set up in a pool, with puppeteers behind bamboo curtains manipulating little figures’ life on the “river”.
 When they walk out from behind, you’ll be surprised to learn that their lower bodies are submerged in water throughout the show.
 It should be noted that the puppets are small and hard to see from back seats, so please book your with us as early as possible so that we can scramble for the best seats in the front.
 After the show, your guide will accompany you to the railway station and help you board the overnight sleeper train to Lao Cai. ★ Experience Vietnam’s Overnight Sleeper Train!The overnight train from Hanoi to Lao Cai runs at a low speed, leaving at night and arriving in the next morning.
 The train not only reduces the cost of accommodation, but saves your daytime for pure fun rather than transfer.
-The space within is relatively small, with four bunks, each 1.9 meters (6.23 inches) long and 0.7 meters (2.3 inches) wide, per compartment.
+The space within is relatively small, with four bunks, each 1.9 meters (6.23 feet) long and 0.7 meters (2.3 feet) wide, per compartment.
 You may find it a little hard to stretch if you are tall, but please don’t let it hold you back since the overall train ride is really a cultural experience.
 Each carriage is decorated in a different theme, such as one inspired by the culture of the Hmong minority.
 Remember to take earplugs if you want to mute the clickety-clacking of the train!
 Meals: Breakfast, Lunch

 Accommodation: Overnight Soft Sleeper Train